 Lyle has a Bachelor of Science, Public Administration, from the University of Arizona, and a Master's in Leadership graduate of the Arizona Law Enforcement Leadership Institute and the Senior Management Institute for Police presented by Harvard University's John F. Kennedy School of Government.
 Immediate Past President George Gotschalk worked for the Virginia Commonwealth University Police Department; Richmond Sheriff's Office, the Department of Corrections, and the Richmond Regional Criminal Justice Training Center prior to taking a position with the Department of Criminal Justice Services on March 1, 1980.
 He is the Chief of Standards and Training for the Virginia Department of Criminal Justice Services.
 He is a long-time member of IADLEST, serving on several committees.
-He more recently served on the Executive Committee, and the chair of the Audit and Nominations Committees.
+He more recently served on the Executive Committees.
 He holds a Bachelor of Science Degree from the Virginia Commonwealth University.
 He and his wife, Martha, have one son and live in the Richmond, Virginia, area.